Anannyap7/AlgoExpert-DSA/two-number-sum.md

   ```

 ### Complexity Analysis:
-1. Time Complexity: O(n^2) where 'n' is the size of the array
+1. Time Complexity: ```O(n^2)``` where 'n' is the size of the array
-2. Space Complexity: O(1)
+2. Space Complexity: ```O(1)```

 ## Approach-2: Optimized approach using hashtables

-Instead of using brute-force, it is always better to think of mathematics based alternatives.
+Instead of using brute-force, it is always better to think of ```mathematics-based``` alternatives.
 In this case, think of approaching the problem logically: how would you find y given x+y = sum?
-To put it simply, y = sum - x.
+To put it simply, ```y = sum - x```.
 We have established our logic.
 Now our next aim is to reduce the time complexity from O(n^2) -> O(n), which can be done using hashtables.
-In the brute-force approach, the repeated search for each numbers complement takes O(n^2) time; however, searching in hashtables corresponds to a constant complexity as opposed to searching in lists (O(n)).
-So, the final time complexity is O(n) * O(1): Traversing through the array to create hashtable * searching in hashtable.
+In the brute-force approach, the repeated iteration on the same array for each numbers complement takes O(n^2) time; however, storing key-value pairs ```(number : complement)``` in a hashtable ensures that we loop through the array only once (O(n)).
+Additionally, searching in hashtable takes constant time as opposed to searching in a list.
+So, the final time complexity is ```O(n) * O(1)```.

 **Algorithm:**
-1. Create an empty hashtable and store key-value pairs as x : targetSum - x.
+1. Create an empty hashtable and store key-value pairs as ```x : targetSum - x```.
-2. Check if the complement (= targetSum - x) of each number is also present in our hashtable.
+2. Check if the complement (= targetSum - x) of each number is present as a key in our hashtable.
+This would mean that the complement is a part of the main array and not just any random number.
 3. There is one last condition to be met: 2 numbers should be distinct.
-In order to ensure that the complement is not the current number itself, we put another condition in the 'if' statement stating our requirements.
+Add a condition to ensure that the complement is not the current number.

 ```python
 def twoNumberSum(array, targetSum):